tomkaXX/Dev-challenge/README.md

 ```Provide a detailed step-by-step video walkthrough of how your app will use this permission or feature so we can confirm it is used correctly and does not violate our policies
 ```

-Click if approved I agree... and accept terms
+Click > If approved I agree... and accept terms! ✅

 > Step 16

-Submit for review so your bot could be a public!
+🤖 Submit your for Bot for the App Review and to be Available for everyone.